thecosmicskye/CosmiCoach/INSTALLATION.md

-# Installation Guide for ADHD Coach
+# Installation Guide for Cosmic Coach

-This guide will walk you through the process of installing the ADHD Coach app on your iOS device.
+This guide will walk you through the process of installing the Cosmic Coach app on your iOS device.

 ## Prerequisites